 \subsection{Hyperparameter Selections}

 In this paper, we set the optimizer to Adam, the learning rate to 0.001, the probability of Dropout to 0.1, the convolutional kernel size to 3, the Batch Size to 128, and the epochs of training and test to 200.
-Note that, the input data lengths for all experiments of the method are 12.
+Note that the input data lengths for all experiments of the method are 12 bytes.
 As described in Section 4, \(S\) and \(D\) are the hyperparameters of the embedding and the external attention layers.
 In this paper, we evaluate and determine the values of \(S\) and \(D\) by means of experiments.

 Regarding the classification accuracy, as shown in Figure 5(a), it can be observed that with the increase of parameter \(S\), the accuracy demonstrates an overall upward trend.
-However, when \(S\) is increased from 128 to 256, the accuracy improvement stabilizes, gradually converging around 98.4\%.
-Moreover, it is evident that as \(S\) increases from 128 to 256, the increment in accuracy fluctuates within a small range around zero point something, indicating no significant improvement.
-As for the dimensionality, \(D\), of the Embedding layer, it can be observed that irrespective of the value of \(S\), the classification accuracy is higher when d is set to 32 or 64 compared to when it is set to 128 or 256.
-This suggests that, in this experiment, a larger embedding dimension is not necessarily better; continuous increment of d actually leads to a decrease in accuracy.
+However, when \(S\) is increased from 128 to 256, the accuracy improvement stabilizes, gradually converging around 98.4\%, and the increment in accuracy fluctuates within a small range, indicating no significant improvement.
+As for the dimension of the Embedding layer \(D\), it can be observed that irrespective of the value of \(S\), the classification accuracy is higher when \(D\) is set to 32 or 64 compared to when it is set to 128 or 256.
+This suggests that, in this experiment, a larger embedding dimension is not necessarily better.
+Continuous increment of \(D\) actually leads to a decrease in accuracy.

-In terms of classification speed (i.e., model inference time), due to hardware limitations, the inference speed may exhibit minor fluctuations and not remain constant.
-Therefore, in this context, we consider the average speed under different hyperparameters.
-As illustrated in Figure 5(b), the classification speed shows no significant difference when varying the value of parameter \(S\).
-As for the embedding dimensionality, \(D\), it can be observed that the speeds when \(D\) is set to 32 and 256 are slightly slower by a few milliseconds compared to when \(D\) is set to 64 and 128.
-The speeds for \(D\) values of 32 and 256 exhibit fluctuations within the range of 0.38 to 0.42 milliseconds, whereas the speeds for \(D\) values of 64 and 128 remain below 0.36 milliseconds, specifically within the range of 0.35 to 0.36 milliseconds.